 Holiday Hazards for Your Pet

 The holiday season is here!
 It's a time for festive lights, cozy nights with hot cocoa, and indulging in your favorite treats.
-But amidst all the holiday cheer, don’t let an emergency trip to the veterinary clinic dampen your spirits.
-With all the added fun, there are also added risks for your furry family members.
+But amidst all the holiday cheer, don’t let an emergency trip to the vet dampen your spirits.
+With all the added fun, there are also added risks for your animal family members.
 Here are some common holiday hazards and tips to keep your pets safe and happy this season.

 Food Hazards